dmcd/trader-bot/README.md

 # Dennis-Day Trading Bot

-An autonomous trading bot that trades on Gemini(cryptocurrency exchange) using Gemini 2.5 Flash for decision making.
-It features a robust risk engine, SQLite logging, and a Streamlit dashboard for monitoring.
+A laptop-run trading co-pilot that aims to replicate a disciplined professional day trader on Gemini.
+Decisions come from Gemini 2.5 Flash using only fresh market/context data (no pretraining on your history) plus heuristic intuition from the runner’s guards.
+It runs manually from your machine, with a robust risk engine, SQLite logging, and a Streamlit dashboard for monitoring and control.

 ## 🚀 Getting Started